3 Day Rwanda Gorilla Safari

 You will be met at the Airport by our safari guide who will transfer you to the Hotel booked for you in Ruhengeri near the Volcanoes National Park.
 You will have lunch and in the afternoon be taken for a scenic drive in the park for 2 – 3 hours to view the splendid volcanic mountain landscapes after which you will be retire to your Hotel for Dinner and overnight.

-Day 2: Rwanda Gorilla tracking in the Volcanoes National Park
+Day 2: Rwanda Gorilla trekking in the Volcanoes National Park

 You will have an early breakfast after which the Rwanda Gorilla trekking adventure begins – we will be driven to the Park headquarters for a briefing at 8:30am on the rules to be observed during Gorilla tracking.
 You will be allocated a Gorilla family to track and guides to lead you to the Gorillas.
 The tracking will be a 2-5 hour exercise after which you drive to Kigali for dinner and overnight at the hotel booked for you.